zopefoundation/RestrictedPython/docs/contributing/index.rst

 Legal requirements to contribute to RestrictedPython
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-The projects under the zopefoundation GitHub organization, and therefore RestrictedPython, are open source.
+The projects under the zopefoundation GitHub organization are open source, including RestrictedPython.
 We welcome contributions in different forms:

 * bug reports